Reviews should be considered a gift, not an expectation.

 Ideally during launch week (or within the first 1–2 weeks after release).

 That’s when reviews help the most.
-If life happens, no guilt — just do your best, Darling.
+If life happens, no guilt — just do your best, darling.

 Where are reviews posted?